gatenbysanderson/laravel-pdf-generator/README.md

 }
 ```

-Or you can optionally use the facade:
+Or you can optionally use the `PDF` facade:

 ```php
 <?php